bjssacademy/fundamentals-clean-code/01basics.md

 In all but the simplest of scripts, we aim to divide code up into smaller blocks.
 We then assemble these blocks to make a bigger application.
 This is [decomposition](https://www.bbc.co.uk/bitesize/topics/zkcqn39/articles/z8ngr82#zg73r2p), where we take a big problem and split it up.

-Most languages provide tools to give names to these code blocks and organise them.
-Typically functions or procedures.
-Also classes and methods in object-oriented languages.
+Most languages provide tools to give names to these code blocks and organise them:

+- Function
+- Procedure
+- Module export/import
+- Package
+- Class and Method in object-oriented languages

+Let's start with the most common code block, the function.

-It's important to be able to tell what a function does from its name.
+It's important to be able to tell what a function does _from its name_, not by having to read the code block.

 What does this function do?